So, you want to work in pharmaceutical sales, but you don’t have selling experience.

-Sales in general – and pharmaceutical sales in particular – is a professional where a wide variety of skill sets are constantly used in order to achieve success.
+Sales in general – and pharmaceutical sales in particular – is a profession where a wide variety of skill sets are constantly used to achieve success.

 Customer service, meeting planning, event management, campaign management (political and business), and marketing and promotions are some examples of important skills.